-Red Tail charges $4,900 for a knee injection.
+Red Tail charges $4,950 for a knee injection and ancillary rehabilitation and other services.
 So let’s break down what you get for that money:

 - No physician specialist, but a nurse practitioner.
 I should note that organizations that train doctors in how to perform these orthopedic regenerative medicine organizations like IOF refuse to train NPs due to a lack of background knowledge.

 - No stem cells being injected.
 See above.